Medical assistance in dying

 MAID Statistics

-These statistics are taken from Health Canada’s Third annual report on Medical Assistance in Dying in Canada (2021).
+These statistics are taken from Health Canada’s Fifth annual report on Medical Assistance in Dying in Canada (2023).
 The report contains information collected from MAID practitioners and pharmacists.

 What is the Alzheimer Society doing to support the end-of-life wishes of people living with dementia?